n3if/qrassh/README.md

 # Welcome to the qrassh GitHub repository - forked to run on docker-compose

-This is the official repository for the qrassh SSH and Telnet Honeypot effort.
+This is a fork for the qrassh SSH and Telnet Honeypot effort that allows to run it with docker compose.

 ## Requirements